Aleksandar15/Cars-Club-frontend/README.md

   - Vite version 4 has changed the PORT from 3000 to 5173.
 - For the full functionality connect it with my <a href="https://github.com/Aleksandar15/Cars-Club-backend">backend</a> project.

+#### How to's

+- If you want to deploy this app on Netlify you should copy the code included in my <a href="https://github.com/Aleksandar15/Cars-Club-frontend/blob/main/netlify.toml">netlify.toml</a> file.

 ##### Sources

 - For most of my SVG icons I've used a PNG version of icons8 and then converted that PNG into SVG using sites like https://www.pngtosvg.com.